 If you belong to a credit union, you may want to apply for a credit card through the credit union.
 Many credit unions are forgiving when it comes to their members.
-However, you will likely still pay a high interest rate for a few years until you prove your credit worthiness again.
+However, you will likely still pay a high-interest rate for a few years until you prove your creditworthiness again.

 Department Store Credit Cards

-Department store credit cards can be easier to obtain than a major credit card.
+Department store credit cards can be easier to obtain than a major credit cards.
 The credit limit will be low, and the interest rate will be high, but it can allow you to rebuild your credit after bankruptcy.